 Environmental Health - Toxic Substances

-Oxygenated Fuel -- Laurel Bay, South Carolina Site [Completed]
+Natural Attenuation of Fuel Oxygenates -- Laurel Bay, South Carolina Site [Completed]

 Methyl tertiary-butyl ether (MTBE) is just one of the hundreds of compounds in gasoline that we pump into cars across this Nation every day.
 However, MTBE can comprise up to 15% by volume of gasoline and is highly soluble in water.
 As such, releases of gasoline containing MTBE to ground-water systems at leaky underground storage tank (LUST) sites are often characterized by MTBE concentrations that are considerably higher than those of either benzene or toluene, the most soluble aromatic hydrocarbons in gasoline (each about 1 - 2% of gasoline).
 As a result of this higher solubility and volume, plumes of MTBE contamination in some ground-water systems can often be over 1,000 ft long.